Marie Antoinette: Failure of political and financial reforms

 France's financial problems were the result of a combination of factors: several expensive wars; a large royal family whose expenditures were paid for by the state; and an unwillingness on the part of most members of the privileged classes, aristocracy, and clergy, to help defray the costs of the government out of their own pockets by relinquishing some of their financial privileges.
 As a result of the public perception that she had single-handedly ruined the national finances, Marie Antoinette was given the nickname of "Madame Déficit" in the summer of 1787.
 While the sole fault for the financial crisis did not lie with her, Marie Antoinette was the biggest obstacle to any major reform effort.
-She had played a decisive role in the disgrace of the reformer ministers of finance, Turgot (in 1776), and Jacques Necker (first dismissal in 1781).
+She had played a decisive role in the disgrace of the reformer ministers of finance, Anne-Robert-Jacques Turgot (in 1776), and Jacques Necker (first dismissal in 1781).
 If the secret expenses of the queen were taken into account, court expenses were much higher than the official estimate of 7% of the state budget.

 The queen attempted to fight back with propaganda portraying her as a caring mother, most notably in the painting by Élisabeth Vigée Le Brun exhibited at the Royal Académie Salon de Paris in August 1787, showing her with her children.
-Around the same time, Jeanne de Valois-Saint-Rémy escaped from prison and fled to London, where she published damaging slander concerning her supposed amorous affair with the queen.
+Around the same time, Jeanne de Valois-Saint-Rémy escaped from prison and fled to London where she published damaging slander concerning her supposed amorous affair with the queen.

-The political situation in 1787 worsened when, at Marie Antoinette's urging, the Parlement was exiled to Troyes on 15 August.
-It further deteriorated when Louis XVI tried to use a lit de justice on 11 November to impose legislation.
-The new Duc d'Orléans publicly protested the king's actions, and was subsequently exiled to his estate at Villers-Cotterêts.
-The May Edicts issued on 8 May 1788 were also opposed by the public and parliament.
-Finally, on 8 August, Louis XVI announced his intention to bring back the Estates General, the traditional elected legislature of the country, which had not been convened since 1614.
+The political situation in 1787 worsened when, at Marie Antoinette's urging, the Parlement of Paris was exiled to Troyes on 15 August.
+It further deteriorated when Louis tried to use a lit de justice on 11 November to impose legislation.
+The new Duke of Orléans publicly protested the king's actions and was subsequently exiled to his Château de Villers-Cotterêts.
+The May Edicts issued on 8 May 1788 were also opposed by the public and parlement.
+On 8 August Louis announced his intention to bring back the Estates General, the traditional elected legislature of the country, which had not been convened since 1614.